The North’s Resource Wealth

-Alberta boasts the third-largest petroleum reserves in the world, following Saudi Arabia and Venezuela.
-With more than two dozen unique geological formations running underground, the County of Grande Prairie is a significant player in the oil and gas sector of Northwestern Alberta.
-These have seen the Grande Prairie area maintain steady levels of activity growth since 2018, as reported through both well licenses and completions.
+With more than two dozen unique geological formations running underground, the County of Grande Prairie is a significant player in the oil and gas sector of northwestern Alberta.
+This large market aids economic stability, with the Grande Prairie area maintaining steady levels of growth since 2018, as reported through both well licenses and completions.

 Grande Prairie County No. 1 produced 6.7 billion m of natural gas in 2020, the 5th highest in the province and has increased 45.6% in the last 5 years.
 The County increased oil production by 32.2% in the last 5 years to 1.1 Million m in 2020.
 It is estimated that over 150,000 Albertans work directly in the oil and gas industry, or in a related field.
 Of those, approximately 132,000 work in oil and gas extraction, 10,000 work in electricity, and 2,000 in both the coal and pipeline industries.